Archdiocese for the Military Services, USA: 1968 to 2000

-In 1968, a month after being named archbishop of New York by Pope Paul VI, Terence Cooke also became the next head of the military diocese.
-To assist Cooke with the military diocese, the pope in 1975 appointed Bishop Joseph T. Ryan from the Archdiocese of Anchorage as a coadjutor bishop.Pope John Paul II in 1979 named a retired military chaplain, Rear Admiral John O'Connor as auxiliary bishop for the military diocese.
+In 1968, a month after being named archbishop of New York by Pope Paul VI, Terence Cooke became the next head of the military diocese.
+To assist Cooke with the military diocese, the pope in 1975 appointed Bishop Joseph T. Ryan from the Archdiocese of Anchorage as a coadjutor bishop.
+Pope John Paul II in 1979 named a retired military chaplain, Rear Admiral John O'Connor as auxiliary bishop for the military diocese.
 In 1984, O'Connor became archbishop of New York.

-On July 21, 1986, John Paul II decided to removed responsibility for the military services from the archbishop of New York.
+On July 21, 1986, John Paul II decided to remove responsibility for the military services from the archbishop of New York.
 He instead erected a separate Archdiocese for the Military Services, USA (AMS).
 Ryan became its first archbishop.
 Ryan retired in 1991.
 The second archbishop of AMS was Auxiliary Bishop Joseph Dimino, a veteran of the US Navy Chaplain Corps.
 He was appointed by John Paul II in 1991.

 In 1993, Dimino expressed his opposition to allowing LBGTQ persons to serve in the military to President Bill Clinton, saying that admitting gay men would have "disastrous consequences for all concerned."
 While archbishop, Dimino added his support to a campaign started by John Paul II to eliminate the use of land mines during warfare.

 John Paul II named Auxiliary Bishop Edwin O'Brien of New York, a veteran of the US Army Chaplain Corps, as a coadjutor archbishop in 1997 to assist Dimino.
 When Dimino retired later in 1997 due to poor health, O'Brien automatically succeeded him as archbishop.

 During his ten years as archbishop of the Military Services, O'Brien divided his time between visiting American troops and working with the Pontifical North American College in Rome.
-In 1993, he initiated the cause of canonization for Reverend Emil Kapaun, a US Army chaplain killed during the Korean War.
+In 1993, he initiated the cause of canonization for Emil Kapaun, a US Army chaplain killed during the Korean War.